tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

         "endDate": null
     },

-accessType (TimeRestricted)
+Time restricted access type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If access type is "TimeRestricted" you need to send fields "startDate" or "endDate" it will mark the period when share for user will be active.
+If you want to restrict user access to the device you can send fields "startDate" or "endDate" it will mark the period when share for user will be active.
+You can also restrict access to specific hours of the day by sending "dayStartTime" and "dayEndTime".
+User can further customize this by selecting days.
+To send it proper way you need to use :doc:`Week days <../enums/week-days>` enum.

-**Sample repeat event object**
+**Sample repeat event objects**

+In this case the share will be created from 14 december to 31 december.

 .. code-block:: js